Bhagavad Gīta Bhāshya and Tātparya

 purusaraṇāt puruṣa ityarthaḥ ॥15॥

-One who possesses the knowledge of auspicious qualities is the meaning of 'Purusha'.
+'Purusha' means one who goes after the knowledge of auspicious qualities of the Purusha.